Green Building Program

 We strive to meet these criteria for all new buildings and renovations:

-- Outperform the energy requirements of a California Building Code by at least 20 percent on all new construction and major renovation projects (except acute care facilities) or meet UC's Whole Building Energy Targets.
+- Outperform the energy requirements of a California Building Code by at least 20% on all new construction and major renovation projects (except acute care facilities) or meet UC's Whole Building Energy Targets.

 Visit UC San Diego Sustainability for more information on how we’re working together to meet campus sustainability goals.